-We extend the Sketch2Photo [5] system to generate comicstrips.
-In the new system, a user can generate a realistic style comic-strips of himself or his/her friends.
-The input to the system are some head images of the main character(s) and the comics story-board with some simple sketches and text labels.
-We follow most parts of the Sketch2Photo system, but search for human characters in our segmented human database and use personalization and consistency over the frames.
+Motivated by Sketch2Photo system [5] we wanted to generate personalized comic-strips.
+In our system, the user can generate a realistic style comic-strips of himself or his/her friends.
+The input to the system includes the comics story-board with some simple sketches and text labels, and head images of the main character(s).
+We use similar stages as those presented in Sketch2Photo system, but search for human characters in our segmented PoseShop human database instead of the Internet.
+The novel contributions include the personalization of the characters and maintaining consistency across multiple frames.

 In each frame, the user can position several skeletons to represent characters and also sketch other scene items.
 The user can also draw accessories for the character, and these are merged with the skeletons they are attached to.
 The overall shape is then used to query the character database.
 A textual label is provided for each character and scene item.
 Our system automatically searches for characters in the given pose using our database, and for suitable scene items over the internet, and then seamlessly composites them into a realistic picture.
 We personalize the different anonymous segmented human images using a head swapping technique.
-We also present a cloth color swapping method to maintain the visual consistency of characters across the comics frames.
+We also present a clothes color swapping method to maintain the visual consistency of characters across the comics frames.
 In the following, we explain these techniques and other aspects of our system.